pkmnjourney/3D/assign5/README.md

-# Assignment #5
+# Task #5
 ## Introduction
-In this assignment, you will build a rigid surface registration applications that can register multiple input meshes interactively.
-After completing this assignment, you should have a solid understanding of basic surface registration alogrithms including point-to-point and point-to-plane distance minimization.
+In this task, you will build a rigid surface registration applications that can register multiple input meshes interactively.
 A complete implementation should look similar to the below example when running on the first four bunny meshes:

 ![Example solution](./resources/example_solution.gif)